 People often think that macaroni salads are loaded with fatty mayonnaise, and yes while some do, that’s not always the case.
 This salad is flavorful without all that mayo.

+Our macaroni salad is very light and delicious tasting.
 It’s tossed with fresh lemon juice to give it a refreshing flavor, and only a touch of mayonnaise and a little cayenne pepper for some heat.

 It’s perfect.
 Nothing fancy, just a simple recipe with fresh flavors!